Hello, fellow creative!

 What I wish I knew before starting in UX design tells you industry secrets, tips and tricks no one ever tells you before starting out in the field.

 Furthermore, it includes an invaluable Notion library that can boost your career as a UX designer.

 If there's anything you'd like to see me cover in future newsletters, don't hesitate to let me know.
 You can always message me.
 I read all of my emails and messages, and I reply to them myself.

 I'd love to hear from you!

 Thanks for reading.
-See you in June.
+I’ll see you in October.